Scribers/database/routes.md

 **Requested attributes**
 - title: The title of the offer to create.
-- company_name: The name of the company which creates the offer.
+- company_id: The id of the company which creates the offer.

 **Response**